 The institution of higher education is an environment onto itself, and possibly each university could be seen as its own microcosm with its own culture.
 The organisation of the student body and its teachers, the names of the administrative units, study and examination regulations—all these relevant places and documents—can be different in each case.
 Identify who is the right contact person for what, e.g. student service and programme management for organisational questions, the chairs for content questions, the student council for practical questions.
 Read the examination and study regulations relevant to your chosen degree programme and find out about the composition of your curriculum, the module and course descriptions, and also the teaching and research areas of the chairs involved in your degree programme.
 Also take care of the BTU’s event pages, where student and academic activities beyond your own subject or degree programme are advertised.

 There are great similarities between universities in terms of quality assurance of academic staff and academic roles.
 In principle, the ‘Homo academicus’ (Pierre Bourdieu (1984) Homo academicus.
 Frankfurt am Main: Suhrkamp) passes through a career from bachelor’s and master’s degrees and in most subjects, as an academic assistant, to doctorate or habilitation.
 In the natural sciences, so-called cumulative doctorates and habilitations are common; in philosophy, for example, ‘a second book’ is written as a habilitation.
 In artistic subjects and architecture, an academic career does not necessarily require a doctorate or even habilitation.
+The paper ‘Der falsche Doktor’ (English: The false doctoral) discusses the fact that there are not only differences between disciplinary cultures but also that doctorate processes and their respective titlings changed over time in terms of social and university contexts.
 Chairs (also at BTU) are filled by means of a call for tenders and a competitive appointment procedure (Univ.Prof., Prof. FH, Jun.Prof.); in addition, there are internal university procedures without a call for tenders (substitute professors; extraordinary professors (apl.
 Prof.) and honorary professors are either not employed at all or not employed as professors).
 Guest professors are hired without a selection procedure for a certain period of time; their main purpose is usually to stimulate research.
-At BTU, there are about 183 professors and 652 academic staff (as of March 2019, cf. Facts and figures).
+At BTU, there are about 180 professors and 640 academic staff members (as of April 2020, cf. Facts and figures).